Why was GAC’s most popular Gulfstream-IV refurbished?

 Is refurbishing an aircraft worth the cost?

 It depends on whether your organization is in the business of providing light jets, midsize, or long-range jets for your brokers and clients.
 If you have a light jet or a long-range jet that looks a little worn, then reinvesting assets in refurbishment might be the most cost-effective option.
 Airplanes in both the short and long-range market segments are worth refurbishing.
 On the other hand, midsize jets like Challengers and some Citations are in a market segment where refurbishment might not be your best choice.
-Purchasing a new midsize jet is often the way to stay competitive when you're operating a common aircraft type.
+Therefore, purchasing a new midsize jet is often the way to stay competitive when you’re operating a common aircraft type.

 Take an objective look at the aircraft in your fleet and get feedback from your clients and brokers.
 Do passengers feel comfortable when they fly with you?
 Are your interior details still appealing to your customers?
-Does your aircraft present well as it taxis from the runway to the executive terminal?
+Additionally, does your aircraft present well as it taxis from the runway to the executive terminal?
 These are all significant factors to consider staying viable in this competitive industry.

 What do a new coat of paint and a new interior mean for passengers?